Software-Development-Mastermind/stock_trading-delete/README.md

 ## Local Setup

 1. Clone this repository to your local machine.
+2. Sign up for free API keys from <a href='https://finnhub.io/docs/api/introduction'>Finnhub</a> and <a href='https://site.financialmodelingprep.com/developer/docs/'>Financial Modeling Prep</a>.
-2. Run the setup script by typing 'sh setup.sh' in your terminal.
+3. Run the setup script by typing 'sh setup.sh' in your terminal.
 This will automatically install the necessary dependencies, create the PostgreSQL database, and start the server.
-3. Navigate to `localhost:3000` in your browser to view the app.
+4. Navigate to `localhost:5000` in your browser to view the app.

 ## Author